 Please note that the optional use of a laptop does not extend to students in year groups below Year 10.

-- Year 3 – iPad 5th Generation or newer, minimum of 64GB storage
+- Year 3 – iPad minimum 6th Generation, however, we recommend 9th Generation for longevity, minimum of 64GB storage

-- Year 4 to 9 – iPad 5th Generation or newer, minimum of 64GB storage
+- Year 4 to 9 – iPad minimum 6th Generation, however, we recommend 9th Generation for longevity, minimum of 64GB storage

 Other Supported Models